aws-samples/amazon-lex-migration-utility/README.md

 ## Acknowledgements

-The custom resources used by the Lex Migration Utilty are slightly modified forks of work done by [Andrew Templeton](https://github.com/andrew-templeton)
+The custom resources used by the Lex Migration Utility are slightly modified forks of work done by [Andrew Templeton](https://github.com/andrew-templeton)